TomNuttall/iot-temp-sensor/microcontroller/README.md

 ## Certificate

-This can't be generated in CloudFormation and must be done in the AWS Console or CLI.
+This can't be generated in CloudFormation and must be done in the AWS Console or CLI and downloaded once.

 - [AWS IoT Certificate Guide](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html)

 ### Defines

-Create a lib\defs.h file with WIFI details, AWS IoT endpoint and AWS IoT certificate details.
+- Create a lib\defs.h file in sketch folder
+- Add in WIFI details, AWS IoT endpoint and AWS IoT certificate details.

 ```cpp
 #ifndef DEFS_H